 Many of the diffuse pollution risks on a steading are associated with surface run-off and drainage.
+The assessment should focus on the management of surface water run-off, with a view to identifying the potential sources and pathways of pollutants.
+This should then be used to identify improvements which can be made to reduce pollution risk - see the 'source -pathway-receptor' approach outlined above.
 Good management of drainage at the steading can help to significantly reduce these risks.